DMI API Tutorial#

 If you’re new to the DMI observation data, I recommend that you check out some of the following links:

-1. Meterological observations data
+1. Meteorological observations data

-2. Meterological observations API
+2. Meteorological observations API

 3. Station list